 Throw that in the bag too:

-And then for a back volume, the passives:
+And then for a back volume, the passives, and a rainbow inlay:

 TESSELATION